detlefgerhardt/BTX-decoder-for-Windows/README.md

 ## Copyright-Hinweis

 Der BTX-Dekoder, dem dieses Projekt zugrundliegt, basiert seinerseits auf dem XCept-Dekoder von 1995.
-Daher noch dieses Copyright-Zusatz.
+Daher noch dieser Copyright-Zusatz.

-Copyright von XCept 2.1
+> Copyright von XCept 2.1
+>

-Copyright (c) 1992, 1993 Arno Augustin, Frank Hoering, University of Erlangen-Nuremberg, Germany.
+> Copyright (c) 1992, 1993 Arno Augustin, Frank Hoering, University of
+> Erlangen-Nuremberg, Germany.
-All rights reserved.
+> All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions